autotwin/mesh/doc/two_spheres/README.md

 * Toggle clipping plan to visualize the surfaces of both files.

 ![step01](figs/step01.png)
+> *Figure 2.
+Cubit GUI visualizaton of the two input files listed above, with a mid-plane cut view.*

 Command Panel Steps | Image
 -- | --